 Jaw Pain in Women

 Individuals can suffer from chronic or acute jaw pain.
-This may be due to a severe tooth or gum infection or a condition called temporomandibular joint disfunction (TMJ), also known as temporomandibular disfunction (TMD).
+This may be due to a severe tooth or gum infection or a condition called temporomandibular joint dysfunction (TMJ), also known as temporomandibular dysfunction (TMD).

-Severe gum infections, or periodontal disease, may sometimes be treated conservatively in our office or need to be seen by one of our board certified periodontists.
-A tooth infection, also know as an abscess, can comfortably be treated with root canal therapy by Dr. Steven Levy.
+Severe gum infections, or periodontal disease, may sometimes be treated conservatively in our office or need to be seen by a board certified periodontist.
+A tooth infection, also know as an abscess, can comfortably be treated with root canal therapy by Dr. Steven M. Levy.

 Jaw pain can also be a sign of a heart attack, especially in women.
 Intermittent jaw pain that worsens with exertion might be a signal of a heart attack.

 If you are in discomfort and are experiencing significant jaw pain, please call our office, and we will get you in immediately.
-It is a priority with us to a dental emergency patient the same day.
+It is a priority for us to see a dental emergency patient the same day.